Hands using a tablet

 About the Mechanical Copyright Protection (MCPS) licence for schools

-If you are recording or copying music in your school, then you may need to obtain a licence.
+If your school is recording or copying music, then you may need to obtain a Schools Limited Manufacture Licence.

 The Schools Limited Manufacture Licence

-The music rights organisations, MCPS and PPL offer a joint licence for their music rights, that can be obtained via their agent the Centre for Education & Finance Management (CEFM).
-This makes it quick and easy to get a licence.
+MCPS and PPL offer a quick and easy joint licence via their agent the Centre for Education & Finance Management (CEFM) to cover their music rights in schools.

-The specially designed licence for schools grants you permission to legally use any music, within their repertoire, in products such as CDs, DVDs, USB and other devices.
-Their music spans all genres and contains millions of songs, including those of many commercial artists.
+The specially designed licence for schools grants you permission to legally use music, in productions recorded or copied onto USB, laptops, CDs, DVDs and other devices.
+The MCPS and PPL repertoire consists of millions of songs across all genres, including many commercial artists.

 What does the licence allow my school to do?

-The licence provides your school with permission to produce content containing up to 120 minutes of music per product.
+The licence provides your school with permission to produce content containing up to 120 minutes of music per copy.
 This would cover things such as:

 • the recording of student performances